xmartlabs/blog/_posts/2022-07-25-challenges-of-building-a-web-with-flutter.md

 The `html` package comes in handy, but it makes code platform-specific.
 Moving this code into plugins could be helpful to make cleaner code, but it will add a boilerplate, and you would have to maintain the plugins you need.

-Each browser implements with its own philosophy/time the development features for the web; even though this is not an issue with Flutter directly, it carries on to flutter sometimes having to do browser-specific code.
+Slight differences (or even outright completely different) in implementations of features by the browsers can be a pain; even though this is not an issue with Flutter directly, it carries on to Flutter sometimes having to do browser-specific code.

-Other than that Flutter achieves its purpose and allows us to reuse the majority of the developed code between platforms and with the level of complexity that we intended to build we are very satisfied with the decision we have taken.
+Other than that, Flutter achieves its purpose and allows us to reuse the majority of the developed code between platforms and with the level of complexity that we intended to build we are very satisfied with the decision we made.